 BA Core papers

 Plus a range of papers to develop a students' particular interests in business, international relations, social sciences, applied linguistics or languages.
-These papers include:165105 Introduction to Language Study
+These papers include:165105 Contemporary Language Studies

 165107 A Pacific Reader